 China Electric Power Equipment and Technology (CET) has been contracted for the construction of the transmission line, whereas Siemens Transmission & Distribution will construct the Suswa substation.

 CESI Middle East is providing technical consultancy services for the project.
 The ESIA studies and the resettlement action plan studies for the project were jointly performed by Tropics Consulting Engineers (Ethiopia) and Gamma Systems (Kenya).

 The overall investment in the project is estimated to be $1.26bn.
-The World Bank is providing a loan of $684m, while the African Development Bank and the French Development Agency are providing $338m and $118m respectively.
+The World Bank is providing a loan of $684m, while the African Development Bank and French Development Agency are providing $338m and $118m, respectively.

-The Government of Ethiopia and the Government of Kenya are funding $32m and $88m respectively.
+The Government of Ethiopia and Government of Kenya are funding $32m and $88m, respectively.